alexander-mathieu/rales_engine/README.md

 `$ rspec`

-The full testing suite can be run by cloning the spec harness into the parent directory of `rales_engine`:
+The full test suite can be run by cloning the spec harness into the parent directory of `rales_engine`:

 `$ git clone https://github.com/turingschool/rales_engine_spec_harness.git`